nithinvenugopal/minimal-mistakes/_posts/2018-04-11-generate-private-ip-cidr-using-shell.md

 ---
 Below is the shell script to generate private CIDR range.
 The CIDR range can be used to usecases lke creating VPC in Amazon AWS.

-Below script does this /20.
-You can change the logic accordingly for other addresss format
+The script does this for CIDR of /20.
+You can change the logic accordingly for other address format

     ##### Generate CIDR #####